Garrett Cooper Player Props: Marlins vs. Cubs

-Garrett Cooper -- with an on-base percentage of .209 in his past 10 games, 106 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Chicago Cubs, with Marcus Stroman on the hill, on April 28 at 6:40 PM ET.
+The Miami Marlins, including Garrett Cooper (.209 on-base percentage in past 10 games, 93 points below season-long percentage), take on starter Justin Steele and the Chicago Cubs at LoanDepot park, Sunday at 12:05 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Braves.
+In his most recent game he had a hitless performance (0-for-4) against the Cubs.

 Garrett Cooper Game Info & Props vs. the Cubs